Lauren Jones: Fashion design

-Jones has her own footwear range.
-She earned a BBA degree in design and management from Parsons School of Design in 2004.
-Her brand, Lauren Lorraine, began as bridal shoes and rapidly expanded after being picked up by major retailers across the nation in 2009, expanding to also include luxury bags and other types of shoes.
-Her and her brand were featured on the cover of GLAM week magazine in April 2025.
+Jones has her own eponymous footwear and evening bag collection, named after her first and middle name: Lauren Lorraine Shoes.
+She earned a BBA degree in design and management from Parsons School of Design in 2004. and then went on to attend law school.
+Her brand, Lauren Lorraine, began as bridal shoes and rapidly expanded after being picked up by major retailers, like Nordstrom and Belk, across the nation in 2009, expanding to also include luxury bags and other types of shoes.
+She and her brand were featured on the cover of GLAM week magazine in April 2025.

 Personal life

 Jones briefly worked as a broadcaster at WJQS Radio Station, hosting her own radio show on 1400AM.

-She currently maintains an active social media presence with nearly one million followers on her official Instagram page.
+She currently maintains an active social media presence with over one million followers on her official Instagram page.